 The text should be relevant to the image.
 If your keywords are not naturally working with your images, you may need to rethink the images you are using.

 Be as descriptive as possible.
-The text should explain the image for even those who cannot see it, after all Google is highly efficient, but it still is unable to actually see.
+The text should explain the image to even those who cannot see it, after all, Google is highly efficient, but it still is unable to actually see.

 HTTPS technology offers an additional layer of security for your website and its users that people are beginning to expect.
 Whenever a purchase is made, or any type of personal information transferred onto a website, that HTTPS makes the user feel safe and secure, and it also helps your SEO.

 In 2014, Google announced that the HTTPS would be used as a ranking factor – so you’ve had plenty of time to get up to speed on this, but if you haven’t done it yet – do it now!

 There are many elements that have not really changed much in 2016, but still many that have.
 It is more important than it has even been that SEO specialists and webmasters take note of what Google requires when it comes to on-page optimization.
 The days of using tricks or black hat SEO methods for quick results are long gone, and the new age of high-quality content that is human-generated has begun.